miltonofficial/cypress-cucumber/README.md

 # cypress-cucumber
-Contains e2e tests in cypress cucumber (gherkin) in javascript with page object pattarn.
+Contains e2e tests in cypress cucumber (gherkin) in javascript with page object pattern.

 ## Prerequisites:
   - Node.js 12 and above